munezaclovis/mkcert/README.md

 ## Usage

-If you want to generate SSL certificates for a specific service or container, even if it resides in another folder or project, you can still use the mkcert container.
-Simply ensure that the appropriate directories are mounted and the `mkcert.domains` and `traefik.enable=true` label is configured correctly for the target service.
+If you want to generate SSL certificates for a specific service or container, even if it resides in another folder or project, you can still use the prvious/ssl container.
+Simply ensure that the appropriate directories are mounted and the `prvious.ssl.domains` and `prvious.ssl.enable=true` label is configured correctly for the target service.

 ```
-traefik.enable=true
+prvious.ssl.enable=true
-mkcert.domains=example.test,*.example.test
+prvious.ssl.domains=example.test,*.example.test
 ```

 #### Example: